aedera/anc2vec/README.md

 ```

 `embeds` is a python dictionary with two elements: `term2index` that maps GO
-terms to row indexes, and `embeddings` a matrix whose rows contain embeddings
+terms to (row) indexes, and `embeddings` a matrix whose rows contain
-of GO terms.
-More details in section [Examples](#examples).
+embeddings of GO terms.

 ## Installation